logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/oracle/windows-machines/oracle-database-enterprise-edition/testing-with-oracle-database-enterprise/_index.md

 1. In TestArchitect, in order to open an Oracle database connection, it is necessary to define an Oracle connection string.

-    **Note:** The nature of a connection string – meaning, the parameters that apply to it – is specific to the type of data source that it targets.
+{{<note>}} The nature of a connection string – meaning, the parameters that apply to it – is specific to the type of data source that it targets.
 More information on connection strings is available from the website [https://www.connectionstrings.com/oracle/](https://www.connectionstrings.com/oracle/).

 2. A basic Oracle connection string should contain the following parameters.